SocialGouv/archifiltre-docs/README.md

 #### 🪟 Windows

 To sign the app manually and locally, you can use the command `yarn env-linux` or `yarn env-windows` depending on your platform.
-Otherwise, running a GitHub pipeline through a pull request will automatically sign Archifiltre for Windows.
+Otherwise, running a GitHub pipeline through a pull request will automatically sign `Docs` for Windows.

 #### 🍎 Mac

 To build the app locally without signing, you can run `yarn mac-local`.
-Otherwise, running a GitHub pipeline through a pull request will automatically sign Archifiltre for Mac.
+Otherwise, running a GitHub pipeline through a pull request will automatically sign `Docs` for Mac.

 Note: the file `electron/build/entitlments.mac.plist` contains the following flag: `com.apple.security.cs.allow-unsigned-executable-memory`.
-To notarize the app, this flag needs to be set to `true` to activate the "Hardened Runtime", a security mecanism by Apple.
+To notarize the app, this flag needs to be set to `true` to activate the "Hardened Runtime", a security mechanism by Apple.

 #### 🐧 Linux